JoshBradshaw/joshbradshaw.github.io/projects/index.md

 ---
 layout: page
 title: Projects
-subtitle: my personal and academic project showcase
+subtitle: My personal and academic project showcase
 ---

 This is a collection showcasing my personal and academic projects, as well as a few professional projects for which I have permission to share some project details.